Code of Corporate Disclosure

 1. Person responsible to deal with dissemination of Information & disclosure of Unpublished Price Sensitive Information (UPSI)-

 1.1.
-The Company has designated the Company Secretary as Chief Investor Relations Officer (CIRO) to deal with dissemination of information and disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchanges.
+The Company has designated the Compliance Officer as Chief Investor Relations Officer (CIRO) to deal with dissemination of information and disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchanges.

 1.2.
-General Manager – Corporate Relations and Deputy General Manager – Corporate Communications shall be responsible for assisting the CIRO in discharging his responsibility under this Code.
+Head of Investor Relations department and Head of Corporate Communications department shall be responsible for assisting the CIRO in discharging his responsibility under this Code.

 1.3

-ii) Senior General Manager - Corporate Relations shall be responsible for ensuring that the Company complies with disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchange, through CIRO, before disclosure to analysts, investors, select shareholders, etc.
+ii) Head of Investor Relations department shall be responsible for ensuring that the Company complies with disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchange, through CIRO, before disclosure to analysts, investors, select shareholders, etc.

-iii) Deputy General Manager - Corporate Communication shall be responsible for ensuring that the Company complies with disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchange through CIRO before disclosure to media, etc
+iii) Head of Corporate Communications department shall be responsible for ensuring that the Company complies with disclosure of Unpublished Price Sensitive Information (UPSI) to Stock Exchange through CIRO before disclosure to media, etc.

 2. Prompt Public disclosure of unpublished price sensitive information (UPSI) -